 Do I need life insurance?

-3. When should I get life insurance?
+When is the best time to get life insurance?

 The best time to get life insurance is when someone depends on you.
 Also, the younger you are, the more affordable your life insurance is likely to be.
 It’s a smart move to lock in a low monthly price now, which will stay flat for the entire term of your policy.

 As your needs change over time, you can change your insurance.
 If you have another child or buy a bigger house, your needs might increase, and you can apply for more coverage.
 As you save money or earn more over time, your needs might decrease, and with Ladder you can decrease your coverage (with no fees or penalties).

 Can I get coverage, even if I’ve had some health problems?

 At Ladder, every customer is underwritten individually and receives a price based on many factors, including health history, current health, age, sex, and use of tobacco.
 Unfortunately, in certain cases, health problems can result in being declined for coverage.
 That said, health problems in no way preclude you from applying.
 We have many happy customers who have a history of health challenges.

 Non-payment forces us to cancel your policy.
 We don’t want to do that, so we offer a sixty-day grace period.
 If payment is still not received in the grace period, we’ll have no other choice than to terminate your coverage.